 at the radio repair center

-You never know what might ride along to the radio repair facility with the two way radios.
+You never know what might ride along to the radio repair center with the two way radios.
 This week we opened up a box to find this rubber chicken (and a handful of other novelties) along with several Motorola MagOne BPR40 two-way radios for repair.
 And just in case you were wondering why a customer would have a rubber chicken… they are in the novelty business.
 They use radios aka push-to-talk (PTT) technology to communicate.
 From time-to-time them and another West Coast client will send us a little surprise in the box.
 We’ve received plastic spiders, switchblade combs, stickers, magnets, finger puppets, and an ostrich puppet, just to name a few.
 It definitely adds a little humor to the day and a smile to everyone’s face.

 The novelty company’s handy little BPR40 radios have been repaired and are on their way back across the country to California.
 We kept the chicken.
 He has found a temporary home in a drawer at the radio check-in desk.
 I’m sure we’ll come up with a humorous use for the plucked fellow.
 According to Wikipedia: A rubber chicken was customarily kept behind Johnny Carson’s desk on NBC’s The Tonight Show as a comedic talisman, as it was believed that “A rubber chicken always gets a laugh.”